rishops/planventure/planventure-api/PROMPTS.md

-# Building the Planventure API with GitHub Copilot
+# Building the Planventure API with Gemini Code Assist

-This guide will walk you through creating a Flask-based REST API with SQLAlchemy and JWT authentication using GitHub Copilot to accelerate development.
+This guide will walk you through creating a Flask-based REST API with SQLAlchemy and JWT authentication using Gemini Code Assist to accelerate development.

 ## Prerequisites

 - Python 3.8 or higher
-- VS Code with GitHub Copilot extension
+- VS Code with Gemini Code Assist extension
 - Bruno API Client (for testing API endpoints)
 - Git installed